VRConservation/neca/_sources/intro.md

 ## Conservation Finance

+With the wild swings in public fund availability businesses, nonprofits, and agencies are looking for sustainable funding models and approaches that leverage both public and private investments in natural resource conservation and infrastructure.

 Conservation finance offers a groundbreaking approach to securing long-term, sustainable finance to landscape scale conservation and forest health projects.
 It fosters collaboration between private and public sectors, generating sustainable funding streams.
 This innovative strategy achieves multiple goals:

 - Channels capital into forest management projects that offer overlapping ecological, social, and financial outcomes.